Germany's rivalry with Dutch has lost its edge, Loew says

 The 1990 World Cup round-of-16 meeting ended with two players sent off and an infamous spitting incident as Germany again came out on top.

-Netherlands got their revenge two years later with a Euro 1992 group-stage win before losing to eventual champions Denmark on penalties in the semi-finals.
+Netherlands got their revenge two years later with a Euro 1992 group-stage win on their way to their only major tournament victory.

 "I think the rivalry has lost some of its weight.
 Back then there were very tough games.
 Back then there were incidents in a lot of games but today these do not happen so much.
 There are now lots of Dutch players in the Bundesliga, who have made Germany their second home," said Loew.